CoherentLabs/GameUIComponents/docs/content/en/interaction-manager/spatial-navigation.md

 type area = string
 ```

-The name of the are you want to be navigatable
+The name of the area you want to be navigatable

 ##### elements